 This is a day-neutral berry that does well in my summer heat and humidity.
 It produces small flushes throughout the season.
 Wonderful flavor.

-San Andreas produces fewer runners than many strawberry varieties so it’s more suited to row cultivation.
+San Andreas produces fewer runners than many strawberry varieties so it’s more suited to row cultivation or growing in a raised bed.

 Growing